Generalization error of min-norm interpolators in transfer learning: Introduction

 A recent work \cite{mallinar2024minimum} identified conditions on benign overfitting, i.e., data distribution choices such that min-norm interpolators are consistent under covariate shift.
 Another related work \cite{patil2024optimal} characterized the prediction risk of ridge regression and min-$\ell_2$-norm interpolators, while \cite{tripuraneni2021covariate} provided an asymptotic analysis of high-dimensional random feature regression under covariate shift.
 However, these works consider an out-of-distribution (OOD) setting, where no observation from the test distribution is utilized during training.
-Transfer learning is often required in settings where along with enormous source data, limited test data is indeed available, c.f.~\cite{zhao2022construction}.
-Data from the test distribution can enhance transfer performance.
-However, min-norm interpolators in this context are not well-understood.
-This paper addresses this crucial gap in the literature and characterizes the precise prediction performance of a pooled min-$\ell_2$-norm interpolator calculated using both source and test data under overparametrization.
-Our contributions are summarized as follows: \begin{enumerate} \item[(i)] We consider a min-$\ell_2$-norm interpolator constructed by combining the source and target data (henceforth referred to as the pooled min-$\ell_2$-norm interpolator).
-We show this estimator can be interpreted both as an early and an intermediate fusion estimator (see \eqref{eqn:intermediate_fusion} for details).
-We characterize the finite-sample bias and variance of the pooled min-$\ell_2$-norm interpolator in the overparametrized regime under both model shift and covariate shift.
-Our results show that the generalization error of this interpolator exhibits the well-known double-descent phenomenon observed in the machine learning literature~\cite{belkin2019reconciling,belkin2019does}.

-\item[(ii)] In the presence of model shift, we introduce a data-driven approach to estimate the threshold that governs when the pooled interpolator outperforms the target-based interpolator and also to obtain the optimal sample size from the target distribution that minimizes the risk of the pooled min-$\ell_2$-norm interpolator.
-Both the threshold and the optimal sample size are function of the signal-to-noise ratio (SNR) and the shift-to-signal ratio (SSR), which is a measure of similarity between the datasets, defined in Section \ref{sec:choice_of_interpolator}.
-We provide consistent estimators for both SNR and SSR.